UIUC-iSchool-DataViz/is445AOG_fall2020/week13/index.md

 visible_n: true
 ---

-# Week 13 - A few more Idyll+d3 things & AVL HERE??
+# Week 13 - A few more Idyll+d3 things

 A few more things in Idyll and d3.js.